AravNeroth/2023-2024-Robolobos-Random/README.md

 ## NOTICE

-This extremely cool has all the public FTC Team 14363's code.
+This extremely cool repository has all code that's running the Cedar Park FTC Team 14363's robot.
 We love capybaras ong